Disclosure:

 VPS server requires the user to have background knowledge in website management and server setup.

-The level of customization it offers does come with sacrifice; if you don’t know what you’re doing in a VPS control panel, you can unknowingly break your site or make irreversible server configuration errors.
+The level of customization it offers does come with a sacrifice; if you don’t know what you’re doing in a VPS control panel, you can unknowingly break your site or make irreversible server configuration errors.

 Shared Hosting vs VPS Hosting – Which Hosting is Right for You?